 Want to fill your summer with some more STEAM inspiration?
 Let us help you.
 Let us help you create an at-home summer camp filled with epic projects the kids will love.
 Like this Lightning Bug Paper Circuit Card

-Camp STEAM is a DIY camp you can run at home and includes daily themes packed with entertaining and educational projects like Paper Helicopters, Electric Crowns, and Wirly Twirly Flying Birds.
+Camp STEAM is a DIY camp you can run at home and includes daily themes packed with entertaining and educational projects like Paper Helicopters, Electric Crowns, and Whirly Twirly Flying Birds.
 PLUS, bonus activities to keep the kids busy while you are!
 Perfect for children ages 4-10, all the step-by-step activities are helpfully coded with difficulty indicators and estimated project times.
-We’ve pulled together everything you need to make this DIY camp a success.
-Like tips on setup, cleanup, how to customize for different ages, and how to easily add learning to the mix.
+We’ve pulled together everything you need to make this DIY camp a success, like tips on setup, cleanup, how to customize for different ages, and how to easily add learning to the mix.
 To learn more, click over to Camp STEAM!
 And make this summer epic.